THE ART & SCIENCE OF MAKING MEC CLAY COOKWARE

 The complete process of making each clay pot takes about 24-30 days & is fully worth the time and effort considering all the goodness that comes from them for years to come…

-Our products are made in the most natural process & using the highest quality ingredients.
-There are no dairy or animal by-products ever used in the making, So there are no harmful by-products or pollutants that are created in the process of making your cookware.
+Our products are made in the most natural process & using only the highest quality primary clay.
+There are no dairy or animal by-products ever used in the making, So there are no harmful by-products or pollutants that are created in the process of making of MEC cookware.
 Here are the steps that go into making our 100% Healthy & Green Cookware.

 HARVESTING THE CLAY

 The MEC clay is harvested from secluded and non-industrialized lands from across the USA.
 Great care is taken to ensure the composition and purity of our clay.
 We are probably the 1st cookware makers to guarantee even our raw material -- that it's free of chemicals, toxins and other contaminants like LEAD and/or CADMIUM. (see what essential nutrients Clay pots are made up of)

 PREPARING THE CLAY